Freedom of Information (FOIA)

 Consistent with the Michigan Freedom of Information Act (FOIA), Public Act 442 of 1976, the following is the Written Public Summary of the Northeast Michigan Community Mental Health Authority’s (NeMCMHA) FOIA Procedures and Guidelines relevant to the general public.

 This is only a summary of the Agency’s FOIA Procedures and Guidelines.
-For more details and information, copies of the Agency’s FOIA Procedures and Guidelines are available at no charge at any of NeMCMHA’s office and on the Agency’s website www.nemchm.org.
+For more details and information, copies of the Agency’s FOIA Procedures and Guidelines are available at no charge at any of NeMCMHA’s office.

 How do I submit a FOIA request to NeMCMHA?